Minifeed

 "Must not be purely a 'micro-blog,' i.e., must have some content other than tweet-sized status updates or links."

 This feels unnecessarily restrictive.
-Why not just let users filter by content type if they only want longer posts?
-Platforms like Mastodon have shown that even short, "micro-blog" updates are important and I think they deserve to be featured too.
-What’s more confusing is that, while browsing Minifeed, I saw updates that fell into this category, so I’m not sure how it’s being enforced.
+Why not let users filter by content type if they only want longer posts?
+Platforms like Bluesky and Mastodon have shown that even short "micro-blog" updates are important, and I think they deserve to be featured, too.
+What's more confusing is that, while browsing Minifeed, I saw updates that fell into this category, so I'm not sure how it's being enforced.

-Overall, Minifeed looks like it has potential.
-I’m definitely going to keep my eye on it.
-Tools like this, especially if they nail the right features and get good adoption, could really take the indie web to the next level.
+Overall, Minifeed has potential.
+I'm definitely going to keep my eye on it.
+Tools like this could take the indie web to the next level, especially if they nail the right features and get good adoption.